 Browns sign 20-year stadium rights deal with Huntington Bank as they position for possible new home

-CLEVELAND (AP) — As they position themselves for a possible new domed stadium, the Cleveland Browns are renaming their current one.
+CLEVELAND (AP) — The Browns changed the name of their lakefront stadium while they consider changing addresses.

-The NFL team on Tuesday announced a 20-year agreement with Huntington National Bank, a partnership that includes naming rights.
-Cleveland’s lakefront stadium will now be called Huntington Bank Field.
+As they position themselves to build a possible new domed stadium, the Browns announced a 20-year partnership on Tuesday with Huntington National Bank, which bought exclusive naming rights.

-The Browns open the 2024 season at home on Sunday against the Dallas Cowboys.
+Huntington Bank Field will host its first game Sunday as Cleveland kicks off the 2024 season against the Dallas Cowboys.

-“We are thrilled to reach a long-term partnership agreement with Ohio’s own Huntington Bank,” Browns owners Dee and Jimmy Haslam said.
-“Huntington Bank has a long-standing reputation of excellence and they continue to grow both regionally and nationally, while keeping their roots here in Ohio.
+Financial terms of the deal were not immediately known.
+What is clear is that whether the NFL team renovates its current stadium or builds a proposed $2.4 billion dome in the suburbs, the name will stay the same.

-“Giving back to the community and a focus on education are two of the many attributes that bond our organizations, and we look forward to working with Huntington to make positive impacts in Northeast Ohio and beyond.”
+“This is with the Cleveland Browns,” Huntington CEO Steve Steinour said.
+“So wherever the Cleveland Browns play, we are going to be there in a big way.
+That’s either here or a new stadium.”

 The Haslams, who have owned the Browns since 2012, feel a new stadium and entertainment complex could lure major events like a Super Bowl, Final Fours and music acts to the city, triggering development and economic growth.

-The team’s lease at its current stadium expires after the 2028 season.
+County officials pushed back at those plans, arguing that moving the Browns would have a detrimental impact on downtown.
+The city has offered to pay $461 million toward renovating the current stadium, which opened in 1999 when Cleveland returned to the league as an expansion franchise.

-The city has pushed back at those plans, arguing that moving the Browns would have a detrimental impact on downtown.
-The city has offered to pay roughly half of a $1.1 billion proposal to renovate the stadium, which opened in 1999 when Cleveland returned to the league as an expansion franchise.
+Huntington also has naming rights in Columbus to Huntington Park, home of the Clippers, the Triple-A affiliate of the Cleveland Guardians.
+The bank also has its name on the University of Minnesota’s football stadium.

 AP NFL: https://apnews.com/hub/nfl